louis910/ECE143-WI2020-Group7/README.md

 For mobile dataset:

-remove_other_mobile_app: remove no-game apps
+1. remove_other_mobile_app: remove no-game apps

-modify_mobile_age: convert feature 'age' into int type
+2. modify_mobile_age: convert feature 'age' into int type

-modify_mobile_language: change 'Languages' column into 1/0 ("0" means non-English, "1" means English)
+3. modify_mobile_language: change 'Languages' column into 1/0 ("0" means non-English, "1" means English)

-drop_mobile: delete the useless columns
+4. drop_mobile: delete the useless columns

-save_mobile: save mobile data into a new csv file
+5. save_mobile: save mobile data into a new csv file

-add_month_yr_mobile: change the original form of dates into years and months
+6. add_month_yr_mobile: change the original form of dates into years and months

 For steam dataset:

-normalize_steam_rating: convert binary ratings (positive/ negetive) into quantitative ratings (0-5)
+1. normalize_steam_rating: convert binary ratings (positive/ negetive) into quantitative ratings (0-5)

-drop_steam: delete the useless columns.
+2. drop_steam: delete the useless columns

-save_steam: save steam data into a new csv file
+3. save_steam: save steam data into a new csv file

-add_month_yr_steam: change the original form of dates into years and months
+4. add_month_yr_steam: change the original form of dates into years and months

+##### analysis.py

+This module is used to process, analyze and plot the data.

+Here are all functions and their purpose

+extract_series: extract data from dataframes/n
+get_column_name: print names of columns in dataframes

 ## Authors (ordered by names)